Tenant Representation – Commercial Leases

 Pacific-Realtors.net - Established in 1987

-A tenant broker-agent or tenant representative is a commercial leasing agent that represents prospective tenants, not landlords.
+A tenant broker-agent or tenant representative is a commercial leasing agent that represents tenants, not landlords.
 Tenant agents or representatives (reps) inform their clients about the availability of suitable commercial space, current market conditions, and negotiate on behalf of their clients with landlords or landlords' leasing agents.
-It is important to differentiate between agents that represent the interests of prospective tenants from leasing agents that represent the interests of landlords.
+It is important to differentiate between agents that represent the interests of tenants from leasing agents that represent the interests of landlords.

 Reasons to Use Tenant Leasing Representatives

-- Prospective tenants avoid dealing directly with a leasing agent that represents the interests of the landlord.
+- Tenants avoid dealing directly with a leasing agent that represents the interests of the landlord.
 Even if the landlord's leasing agent represents that he or she will act as a dual agent, the leasing agent continues to represent the landlord.
-You can be certain that a landlord's leasing agent will never direct a prospective tenant to a building where the lease terms are more favorable for the tenant.
+You can be certain that a landlord's leasing agent will never direct a tenant to a building where the lease terms are more favorable for the tenant.
 A tenant rep will show a prospective tenant all suitable commercial space.
 This can save a tenant thousands of dollars over the term of a lease.

 - The services of a tenant representative costs nothing because the listing agent that represents the landlord will divide the listing commission with the agent representing the tenant as part of the normal brokerage fee sharing arrangement.
+The landlord pays us to represent you.

 - Tenant reps will almost always save prospective tenants money because leasing agents that represent building owners (the agent named on the sign) are motivated to satisfy their clients.